Build a Modern Data Stack for Zero Cost: The Essential Guide for Data Teams

 1. Data Ingestion: Erathos (Free Tier)

 The first step in any data journey is ingestion.
 We need a tool that can collect data from various sources and transport it to our storage environment reliably and efficiently.
 For this, Erathos offers an ideal solution with its free tier.
+Erathos already has more than 70 available connectors and allows data to be centralized in BigQuery, Databricks, redshift, S3 Icerberg or postgres.

 2. Storage and Modeling: Google BigQuery (Free Tier)

 •Free Tier Capabilities: Up to 1 TB of query processing and 10 GB of active storage per month.
-These limits are substantial and allow you to store and analyze large volumes of data without incurring upfront costs.
+These limits are substantial and allow you to store and analyze large volumes of data without incurring initial costs.

 Essential Tips to Keep BigQuery Costs Low